harness/developer-hub/release-notes/platform.md

 #### New features and enhancements

 - Upgraded the `dnsjava` library to version `3.6.0` to address CVE-2024-25638, which involved potential security vulnerabilities in DNS query responses.
+This item requires Harness Delegate version 24.08.83700.
+For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (PL-55721, ZD-63383, ZD-68810)

 - Upgraded the Spring Framework libraries to version `6.0.18` to address multiple critical CVEs reported by Prismacloud.
 (PL-38815, ZD-42531, ZD-44910, ZD-46364, ZD-50403, ZD-52222, ZD-53107, ZD-53760, ZD-55114, ZD-60387, ZD-61129, ZD-62327, ZD-62502, ZD-62674, ZD-62690, ZD-63256, ZD-63383)